dotnet/docs-maui/docs/migration/push-notifications.md

 # Migrate Azure Notification Hub code from Xamarin.Forms to .NET MAUI

 In Xamarin.Forms apps, the [Xamarin.Azure.NotificationHubs.iOS](https://www.nuget.org/packages/Xamarin.Azure.NotificationHubs.iOS) and [Xamarin.Azure.NotificationHubs.Android](https://www.nuget.org/packages/Xamarin.Azure.NotificationHubs.Android) NuGet packages could be used to register for push notifications with Azure Notification Hubs.
-However, these NuGet packages are no longer supported and you must take an alternative approach to performing device registration with an Azure Notification Hub from a .NET Multi-platform App UI (.NET MAUI) app.
+However, these NuGet packages are no longer supported and you must take an alternative approach to performing device installation with an Azure Notification Hub from a .NET Multi-platform App UI (.NET MAUI) app.

 One possible approach is to use the Azure Notification Hubs REST APIs to manage installations and send notifications.
 This can be accomplished from a backend service, or directly from a device.
 For more information, see [How to use the Notification Hubs REST Interface](/rest/api/notificationhubs/use-notification-hubs-rest-interface).

 Alternatively, a .NET wrapper around the REST APIs is available via the [Microsoft.Azure.NotificationHubs](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs) NuGet package.
 This NuGet package can be used to handle device installation for a .NET MAUI app, and to initiate a push notification.
 For more information on this approach, see [Registration management from a backend](/azure/notification-hubs/notification-hubs-push-notification-registration-management#registration-management-from-a-backend).

 > [!IMPORTANT]
-> Azure Notification Hub SDKs aren't provided for .NET for Android, .NET for iOS, and .NET MAUI.
+> Specific Azure Notification Hub SDKs aren't provided for .NET for Android, .NET for iOS, and .NET MAUI.
 Instead, a [.NET SDK](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs) can be used by apps built with .NET.

 For information on using [Azure Notification Hubs](/azure/notification-hubs/notification-hubs-push-notification-overview) to send push notifications to a .NET MAUI app targeting Android and iOS, see [Send push notifications to .NET MAUI apps using Azure Notification Hubs via a backend service](~/data-cloud/push-notifications.md).